Government Ethics Outline

 4. Is an organization a majority of whose members are described above.

-B. An employee is prohibited from accepting a gift given because of his official position.
+B. An employee is prohibited from soliciting or accepting a gift given because of his official position.

 C. A gift includes any gratuity, favor, discount, entertainment, hospitality, loan, forbearance, or other item having monetary value.
 It includes services as well as gifts of training, transportation, local travel, lodgings and meals.